Compliance for Insurance Plans

 Association plans are an alternative option to standard small group plans for businesses in Nevada seeking health insurance.

 These plans are a great way for your business to save on the cost for health insurance.
 However, an association plan will come with other rules and requirements that may not be required for a standard small group ACA policy.
-The main requirement you will have to follow is your business is required to offer COBRA regardless of it’s size.
+The main requirement you will have to follow is your business is required to offer COBRA regardless of its size.

 Typically, businesses in Nevada are only required to offer COBRA if you have 20 or more full time employees or full time equivalents.
 Since an association plan is considered a large group policy, due to the fact that all businesses enrolled under the association are treated as one large employer for the purposes of health insurance, you will be required to offer COBRA regardless of the size of your business.

 Offering COBRA is a requirement for you, the business, to adhere to and not doing so violates your agreement with the health plan and the association.
-The good news is many associations offer no cost COBRA services to it’s members.
+The good news is many associations offer no cost COBRA services to its members.
 If you have an association health plan and you are not currently offering COBRA, please coordinate with your health plan or our office for assistance to get COBRA services in place.

 Family and Medical Leave Act